dasifefe/rust-game-development-frameworks/README.md

 - ⭐ [serde](https://docs.rs/serde) Serialize and deserialize data structures efficiently and generically.
 - ⭐ [serde-json](https://crates.io/crates/serde_json) Serialize and deserialize for **JSON format**.
 Built on top of `serde`.
 - ⭐ [bincode](https://crates.io/crates/bincode) Serialize and deserialize for **binary format**.
 Built on top of `serde`.
+- ⭐ [borsh](https://docs.rs/borsh) Implementation of the Borsh (Binary Object Representation Serializer for Hashing) binary serialization format.
+It is meant to be used in security-critical projects as it prioritizes consistency, safety, speed, and comes with a strict specification.

 ## Other utilities